ranbureand/sitefolio/_projects/jots.markdown

         src="jots_list_600_00.png"
         alt="A screenshot of the documentation site introducing the principles Medlay, a new concept for crafting multimedia artifacts on the Web." color="#8F6EFA"
     %}
-    {% include screen.html
-        size="xl"
-        h="1440" w="1600"
-        src="jots_footer_1440_00.png"
-        alt="A screenshot of the documentation site introducing the principles Medlay, a new concept for crafting multimedia artifacts on the Web." color="#131313"
-    %}
 </div>